gowrijsuria/MarsPathfinder/README.md

     - Finds the optimal path to follow when there are multiple destinations

 ## Instructions
- - Change the start and end node positions by dragging
+ - Change the start and destination node positions by dragging
  - To draw walls, use left click
  - To delete walls, use right click
  - **Normal Pathfinding**